☮️ 19 Protective Facts about Greenpeace

 Its Amsterdam-based activist moguls pull the strings on what is estimated to be a $360 million global empire.

 In the United States, however, Greenpeace is a relatively modest activist group, spending about $10 million per year.

 17. They stick to their guns.

-Today the organization is still sticking to their original causes such as battling whaling, logging, and nuclear weapons.
+Today the organization is still sticking to its original causes such as battling whaling, logging, and nuclear weapons.
 However, most recently, they have been campaigning against toxic by-products of consumer electronics and GE agricultural practices.

 18. Fishing is also a big focus.

-Greenpeace has also been gaining a lot of attention for their work against the aquaculture industry.
+Greenpeace has also been gaining a lot of attention for its work against the aquaculture industry.
 They have been largely concerned with raising awareness about depleting fish stocks, biotech fisheries, and the growing threat of sea lice.